qforestlab/segmentation_correction/03_segmentation.md

 3. In the dialog:
    - **Enable** “Move to new file” (not “Copy To”)
    - **Enable** “Combine data”
-   - Rename the point cloud to the correct tree ID (output name)
+   - Rename the point cloud to the correct tree ID + _cor (output name)
    - Ensure **all point attribute options** are selected
    ![Copy settings](https://github.com/user-attachments/assets/a3fd19c9-7060-4719-b7a6-d9b1f41d95e3)
 4. Click **OK**, then **Show All** to restore the full project view.
    ![Restore view](https://github.com/user-attachments/assets/66fec52d-449e-4bad-a208-5a7bc1a99dee)
 5. In your QGIS map, toggle the tree’s `Segmented` attribute to **True**.
    ![Toggle segmented](https://github.com/user-attachments/assets/b566e314-5415-4c1c-9e5c-e893f20b3b01)
-6. If you noticed anything special about the trees (e.g. special trunk shape, broken, dead...) write a note about it in the `Notes` field in QGIS.
+6. If you noticed anything special about the trees (e.g. special trunk shape, broken, dead (vertical or horizontal), palm...) write a note about it in the `Notes` field in QGIS.

 ## 5. Repeat for Each Tree